LLHolmes/LLHolmes.github.io/_posts/2019-06-16-home_sweet_homebuyer_s_helper.markdown

 ---
 layout: post
 title:      "Home Sweet Homebuyer’s Helper"
-date:       2019-06-17 00:08:38 +0000
+date:       2019-06-16 20:08:39 -0400
 permalink:  home_sweet_homebuyer_s_helper
 ---

 I made it!
 I just wrapped up my final FlatIron project using React Redux!
-I built a Homebuyer’s Helper app that implements the Zillow API to search to find information on an address that the user inputs and also produces a list of comparable properties.
+In honor of my upcoming move to Washington D.C., I built Homebuyer’s Helper.
+It's an app that implements the Zillow API to search to find information on an address that the user inputs and also produces a list of comparable properties.
 Useful if you’re thinking of buying or selling a home, want to keep tabs on your real estate investments, or need to contest the dreaded assessor’s office!

 It’s one page.
 Just one page.
 (Ok, I was required to have at least three routes so I added a login, signup, and account page…but for the most part it’s just one page…)  And it took me ALL WEEK to build it.
 Part of it was that I took the time to figure out how to authenticate users using React.
 After that was put it place, I feel like things started to pick up quite a bit.